iafisher/polyglot-server/README.md

 `success`: When an operation has succeeded.

-`error`: When an operation has failed, or when a command could not be parsed.
+`error <msg>`: When an operation has failed, or when a command could not be parsed.
+The `msg` field may contain whitespace.

 `inbox <user_1> <message_count_1> ... <user_n> <message_count_n>`: Response to
 the `checkinbox` request.
 Each user from whom the client has unread messages is